About Child Care P-EBT Benefits

 Yes, your participation in government programs does not affect your ability to get food from a food pantry.

 No, Child Care P-EBT will not count in a public charge test.
 All children are eligible regardless of immigration status.
 Read Protecting Immigrant Families: Public Charge – Know Your Rights (pdf) to learn what public benefits affect the public charge test.

-A separate P-EBT benefit program is available for school-age children.
-Learn more and find out if your family is eligible.
+A separate P-EBT benefit program was available for school-age children.
+Learn more and find out if your family was eligible.